top of page

 • 1 tsp coconut oil

-* For raw desserts, yogurts, and smoothies, I like to use alcohol free vanilla, because it is adds a slight sweetness, and does not have the alcohol taste.
+**For raw desserts, yogurts, and smoothies, I like to use alcohol free vanilla, because it is adds a slight sweetness, and does not have the alcohol taste.

 Directions:

 3. Place them on a small parchment lined baking sheet.
-Put them in freezer for 20 mins.

 5. Take the eggs out of freezer, drop them into the chocolate, coat on all sides, and using a fork, take them out, let some of the chocolate drizzle off, and return to parchment sheet.

-6. Once all coated with chocolate, drizzle on the white chocolate.
+7. Then drizzle on the colored white chocolate.

-7. Put in freezer to set for 15 mins.
+8. Put in freezer to set for 15 mins.

 Featured Posts